richardlehane/itforarchivists.com/README.md

 # Source for itforarchivists.com

-This repository contains source for itforarchivists.com (a go-appengine site).
+This repository contains source for itforarchivists.com.